FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 As a skincare ingredient, lemon balm has antioxidant, anti-inflammatory, and immunomodulatory effects.
 In fact, its antioxidant capabilities are shown to rival that of vitamin E!
 These properties make lemon balm capable of soothing atopic dermatitis.

 Plus, high quantities of rosmarinic acid and caffeic acid make lemon blm great at reducing acne.

 Wish upon some clearer skin?
 Yup!
 Studies show that dandelion root extract was often used in folk medicine to treat warts, eczema, and other skin disorders.
 What’s more, the extract can actually protect against UVB damage and harmful photoaging, and some studies show that the sap can even combat acne.

 Ylang ylang is a yellow, star-shaped flower that grows on the Cananga tree, a tropical tree native to India, Malaysia, the Philippines, Indonesia, and parts of Australia.

 In various studies, ylang-ylang extract is shown to exhibit antimicrobial, antibiofilm, anti-inflammatory, insect-repellent, antidiabetic, antifertility, and antimelanogenesis activities.

-The flower also boasts a ton of powerful skincare properties: its anti-bacterial and anti-inflammatory properties make it excellent for soothing redness or treating acne-causing microbes, and it can help to balance oil production in the skin.
+The flower also boasts a ton of powerful skincare properties: Ylang Ylang essential oil benefits include its anti-bacterial and anti-inflammatory properties.
+This makes it excellent for soothing redness or treating acne-causing microbes, and it can help to balance oil production in the skin.
 This makes it an especially effective ingredient for oily or spot-prone skin types.